folio-org/stripes-template-editor/README.md

 This is a NPM module to aid with embedding the Quill editor in [Stripes](https://github.com/folio-org/stripes-core/) applications for building templates with token substitution.

+## Attribution

+@skomorokh extracted this from ui-circulation in [this commit](https://github.com/folio-org/ui-circulation/commit/ead94d580d7e0be4e8b9f17d9fc99a2e43fb8cae).
+The code was largely written by @maximdidenkoepam and @skomorokh probably should have made more of an effort to bring the commit history along.
+However, you can view it at the originating module.

 ## Additional information

 Other [modules](https://dev.folio.org/source-code/#client-side).